Thomas John Hussey: Clergyman

-Rev. Dr Hussey became rector of Hayes, Kent.
-In 1831 he married Anna Maria Reed who was later a noted mycologist and illustrator.
+In 1831, Hussey became rector of Hayes, Kent, and married Anna Maria Reed who was later a noted mycologist and illustrator.

 In his clerical capacity he published several sermons, but his magnum opus was a revised edition of the Bible with "a brief hermeneutic and exegetical commentary", published in two volumes in 1843–1845.
 Though it must have represented many years' work, it received lukewarm contemporary reviews, The Athenaeum, for example, noted laconically that "Dr Hussey has done much – much to deserve our gratitude; but he is often too brief and has no foot-notes."

 Astronomer

 Hussey was an amateur astronomer and established a significant, personal observatory at Hayes, with a 6.5 in refracting telescope by Joseph von Fraunhofer, a Newtonian telescope of 7 ft focal length by William Herschel, and a 9.3-inch Gregorian-Newtonian.
 He also acquired a range of other instruments, including a mysterious 'akaremeter' which seems to have been the equivalent of a modern stop-watch.

 He had a remarkable circle of acquaintances and correspondents.
 He knew and visited Charles Darwin who lived at nearby Down House — though Darwin's only reference to Hussey, in a letter to his sister, noted that the doctor "talked grand nonsense", albeit about church and local matters.
 His correspondents included Sir John Frederick William Herschel, Sir John William Lubbock, Augustus De Morgan, Charles Babbage, John T. Graves. and Cardinal John Henry Newman.

 His astronomical observations resulted in a series of letters, papers, and notes, including one on the rotation of Venus, as well as drawings of sun spots, presented to the Royal Astronomical Society in 1847.
 Hussey also compiled star maps, one of which (the Hora XIV star map) earned him a prize from the Berlin Academy in 1831.